Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 }
 ```

-> __Note:__ This default actions asset is entirely separate from the default actions that appear in the project-wide actions in the Project Settings window, and should also be considered outdated and redundant.
+> __Note:__ This default actions asset is older than, and entirely separate from the [default project-wide actions](ProjectWideActions.md).
+It is a legacy asset that remains included in the package for backward compatibility.